HoseinAzad/Colab_Continuous_Training/README.md

 - Mounting Google Drive
 - Defining paths for saving the best model and checkpoints
 - Loading checkpoints
-- Training and evaluating the model
+- Training and evaluating the model and saving the checkpoints

 ### Code Example